thephm/hal_md/README.md

 ## List of birthdays and anniversaries

 With standard Obsidian (no additional plugins), create a file for each month of the year and include embedded queries to show the birthdays and anniveraries that month.
-Here's what the queries look like:
+The sample query files are [here](queries) and here's what they look like:

 ![](media/anniversary_and_birthday_query.png)